codeclimate/codeclimate-rubocop/config/contents/style/numeric_literal_prefix.md

-This cop checks for octal, hex, binary, and decimal literals using uppercase prefixes and corrects them to lowercase prefix or no prefix (in case of decimals).
+Checks for octal, hex, binary, and decimal literals using uppercase prefixes and corrects them to lowercase prefix or no prefix (in case of decimals).